EmbodiedCognition/py-c3d/README.rst

             print('frame {}: point {}, analog {}'.format(
                   i, points.shape, analog.shape))

-You can also edit metadata fields using the library; see the `package documentation`_ for more details.
+The librart also provide functionality for editing both frame and metadata fields; see the `package documentation`_ for more details.

 .. _package documentation: https://mattiasfredriksson.github.io/py-c3d/c3d/

 Caveats
 -------

-The package is tested against the `software examples`_ but may still not support every possible format.
+The package is tested against the available `software examples`_ but may still not support every possible format.
 For example, parameters serialized in multiple parameters are not handled automatically (such as a LABELS field stored in both POINT:LABELS and POINT:LABELS2).
 Reading and writing files from a big-endian system is also not supported.